Managed Care Resource Center

 Person Centered Service Planning and Appeals

-The Pennsylvania Health Law Project has created a two part video series to help explain how services are identified and approved as well as the appeals process under Community Health Choices.
+The Pennsylvania Health Law Project has also created a two part video series to help explain how services are identified and approved as well as the appeals process under Community Health Choices.

 The first Video covers the Person Centered Planning, which can be viewed here: https://www.youtube.com/watch?v=v-IB58MSlmI